OpenLarry/dostic/README.md

 Dostic: [Docker](https://www.docker.com/) volume backup and restore script using [Restic](https://restic.net/)
 ==============================================================================================================
 *Dostic* lets you backup all named Docker volumes into a restic repository and helps you to restore from it.
-It detects [MariaDB](https://mariadb.org/) volumes automatically and performs hot online backups using [Mariabackup](https://mariadb.com/kb/en/library/mariabackup-overview/).
+It detects [MariaDB](https://mariadb.org/) and [MongoDB](https://www.mongodb.com/) volumes automatically and performs hot online backups using [Mariabackup](https://mariadb.com/kb/en/library/mariabackup-overview/) and [mongodump](https://docs.mongodb.com/manual/reference/program/mongodump/).

 Preparation
 -----------